Andyfuw/CrmSessionCookieRenamer/README.md

  there is a simple way to resolve this problem by rename the cookie name.

 the dynamics cookie writed by HttpModule: CrmSessionAuthenticationManager.
-This module use ICookieHandler to write tookie to browser. we have a chance to rename to cookie name before the cookie be writed.
+This module use ICookieHandler to write the cookie to browser.
+We have a chance to rename the cookie name before the cookie be writed to browser.

-IIS support dynamic module, we can dynamic register a new HttpModule, when this module initing, modify another module which initialized before . here is the code.
+IIS support dynamic module, we can dynamicly register a new HttpModule, When this module initing, modify another module which initialized before .
+Here is the code.

 ``` csharp